Want to jump straight to the answer? The best website builder for most people is Wix.

 Pricing.
 Pretty simple, but we didn’t just ask how much does it cost?
 We also asked, Which tier should a person start on and when will they need to upgrade?
 If it’s free, what’s the trade-off?
 Does it come with a free domain?
 Does it come with email addresses?
 Any other extras to be on the lookout for?

-Recap: The best website builders in 2019
+Recap: The best website builders for 2020

 I like WordPress for its ability to run just about any site you can think up.
 It’s also the best content platform out there.
 If you have a content site, I recommend building it with WordPress — with a template, it’s not drag-and-drop but it’s already pre-built.